BenevolentJoker-JohnL/Sheppard/README.md

 First and foremost, a special thanks to:

-Dallan Loomis: without your interactions and heads up, I would still somewhat be lost and trying to figure things out more some.
+Dallan Loomis (https://github.com/DallanL): without your interactions and heads up, I would still somewhat be lost and trying to figure things out more some.

 My parents: without your support, I would be dead in the water.